Solve For B Ax By C

 • Incorrect Order of Operations: Always follow the correct order of operations (PEMDAS/BODMAS – Parentheses/Brackets, Exponents/Orders, Multiplication and Division, Addition and Subtraction).
 Make sure to isolate terms properly before dividing or multiplying.
 Failing to do so can lead to incorrect results.

 • Sign Errors: Pay close attention to signs (positive and negative).
 A simple sign error can completely change the outcome of the equation.
-Double-check each step to ensure that signs are correctly applied when adding, subtracting, multiplying, or dividing.
+Double-check each step to check that signs are correctly applied when adding, subtracting, multiplying, or dividing.

 Real-World Applications: Where Solving for 'b' Comes in Handy